farrimoh/HEVA/workflows/cg_paramopt/README.md

 # HEVA CG ParamOpt Workflow

-This workflow reproduces the **legacy CG-ParamOpt run shape** on top of the maintained HEVA backend instead of copying the old C++ source tree into HEVA.
+This workflow reproduces the historical CG-ParamOpt run shape on top of the maintained HEVA backend instead of copying the old C++ source tree into HEVA.

 ## Scope